 Hinckley and Tate WTP are both conventional treatment plants.
 Tate treats water from Mill Creek, while Hinckley treats water primarily from the Santa Ana River.
 Both can blend treated effluent with water from potable groundwater wells when necessary to meet drinking water standards and system demands.
 Tate is permitted for maximum daily potable water production of twenty (20) MGD, while Hinckley is permitted for maximum daily potable water production of 14.5 MGD.
-MBI visited both sites on July 7, 2021 to evaluate O&M practices and identify infrastructure needs.
-Site visit summary information is provided below, and a detailed field report with the associated photo log is included in Appendix A.
+A condition assessment was prepared by evaluating O&M practices and identifying infrastructure needs for both plants.
+A summary information is provided below, and a detailed assessment report with the associated photos is included in Appendix A.